mahmoud/sedimental/entries/pages/projects.md

 I've had a lot of ideas over the years.
 Lucky as I am to be a programmer, I've been able to realize many of them in the form of open-source projects.
-Looking back, I'm pleased with the conversion ratio, but I remain convinced the best is yet to come.
+Looking back, I'm pleased with the conversion ratio, and I'm more sure than ever that the best is yet to come.

-In the meantime, here is a summary and status for each of my current projects, roughly ordered by some combination of popularity, age, and personal utility.
-You could get a majority of this information from [my GitHub repositories page][gh_repos].
-Also included here are details about the background and current state of each project.
+In the meantime, here is a summary and status for each of my current projects, ordered by some combination of popularity, age, and personal utility.
+While the most up-to-date information is on [my GitHub repositories page][gh_repos], included here are details about the background and current state of each project.

 Don't mind the odd names; you don't need to be a geologist to appreciate all this free software!